1. Home

 GG Network: legit games with Asian players

 While PokerMaster was raising, the GG Network was expanding to Europe and today it stands five in terms of traffic in the PokerScout ranking.
 The network is growing fast and is doing a great job on both markets: Europe and Asia, and it's starting to launch its services in America.
 It's a legit option to play against Chinese players.
-The action goes up to NL20000/PLO20000, and high-rollers tournament series like BLADE are great options for MTT players.
-Worldpokerdeals players will benefit from a transparent 50% rakeback deal on the GG Network.

 Bonus track: Chico and WPN are cleaning the house now